Axos Bank is an online bank, but unlike many of its competitors, it’s a full-service bank.

 Axos Bank Checking Accounts

 Axos Bank offers its customers no fewer than five checking accounts, each with its own specializations:

 1. Axos Bank Essential Checking

-This is a true free checking account.
+This is a truly free checking account.
 Not only does it not require monthly maintenance fees, but there are also no overdraft or non-sufficient funds fees.
 There is no minimum account balance required, and it comes with unlimited domestic ATM fee reimbursements for fees charged by other banks ATM’s.